-Any stockholder who wishes to present a proposal for consideration at our 2024 Annual Meeting of Stockholders, and to have the proposal be considered for inclusion in our proxy statement for the meeting, must submit the proposal to us on or before December 27, 2023.
+Any stockholder who wishes to present a proposal for consideration at the 2025 Annual Meeting, and to have the proposal be considered for inclusion in our proxy statement for the meeting, must submit the proposal to us on or before December 24, 2024.
 Stockholder proposals for inclusion in our proxy statement must comply with Rule 14a-8 of the SEC in order to be included.

-Stockholders who intend to submit director nominees for inclusion in our proxy materials for the 2024 Annual Meeting of Stockholders must comply with the requirements of proxy access as set forth in our bylaws.
-The stockholder or group of stockholders who wishes to submit director nominees pursuant to proxy access must deliver the proper notice to the Secretary of the Company no earlier than November 27, 2023, and no later than December 27, 2023.
+Stockholders who intend to submit director nominees for inclusion in our proxy materials for the 2025 Annual Meeting must comply with the requirements of proxy access as set forth in our bylaws.
+The stockholder or group of stockholders who wishes to submit director nominees pursuant to proxy access must deliver the proper notice to our Secretary no earlier than January 22, 2025, and no later than February 21, 2025.